 However, if there is no reason for it to be running, meaning it hasn’t been wet and your pump doesn’t run very often but now is suddenly running constantly, then there is an issue you need to address.
 The purpose of your sump pump is to keep your basement dry and if it’s running constantly without a reason your sump pump may burn out and not run when you need it.

 If your sump pump is not turning off, it means that you will need to inspect your sump pump system further.

 Why does my sump pump keep turning on and off?

 If your sump pump turns on and off repeatedly, it can be an early sign of sump pump issues.
 Rapid power cycling is when a sump pump system turns on and off rapidly for no longer than a few minutes at a time.
 This short cycling can cause a lot of extra wear and tear on your sump pump and cause the motor to burn out years earlier than it needs to.

 It’s a good idea to regularly maintain your sump pump.
 Personally, we also keep a backup sump pump around just in case it goes.
 Because when you notice it is broken, it’s likely that you will need it right away.

 What is causing my sump pump to turn on and off?

-The most common reason for this sump pump short cycle is that the float switch of your sump pump is stuck or faulty.
+The most common reason for a sump pumps short cycle is that the float switch of your sump pump is stuck or faulty.

 The float needs to be able to move around in the sump pit, and sometimes the float switch can get tangled in the sump pump’s cable or stuck on the side of the wall of the basin.
 If the float is not moving freely, it can be tripping the sump pumps power to go on when it doesn’t need to or even cause it not to shut off.
 This will result in the sump pump constantly running.